sulthansf/ros-container/README.md

 # ROS Container
 This repository contains Dockerfiles and a Makefile to build a Docker container for developing ROS applications.
 The supported ROS versions are Noetic and Humble.
 The container features the following:
-- Mounts ros_ws directory to the container as a volume
+- Mounts ros_ws/src and data directories as volumes
 - Forwards X11 display to the host
 - Supports serial communication
 - Supports video input